w3f/polkadot-wiki/docs/learn/learn-proxies.md

 ![anonymous proxies](../assets/proxy_vs_anon.png)

 Anonymous proxies are new accounts that are _created_ (not assigned) by a primary account.
 That primary account then acts as _any_ proxy on behalf of the anonymous proxy.
-Note that, to avoid confusion, in this section we will refer to _Anon_ for anonymous proxy. _Anon_ are **key-less anonymous accounts** as they do have an address but do not have a corresponding private key and, in some sense, are anonymous as nobody has a private key to control it.
-The use of the _Anon_ is strictly bound to the relationship between the _Anon_ and the _any_ proxy (not necessarily the one who created the _Anon_ in the first place).
-Once that relationship is broken, the _Anon_ will be inaccessible (even if visible on the Polkadot-JS UI).
-Also, _Anon_ accounts are non-deterministic, this means that if we lose one _Anon_, the next one we create from the same primary account will have a different address.
+Note that, to avoid confusion, in this section we will refer to _anon_ for anonymous proxy. _anon_ are **key-less anonymous accounts** as they do have an address but do not have a corresponding private key and, in some sense, nobody owns them as nobody has a private key to control it.
+The use of the _anon_ is strictly bound to the relationship between the _anon_ and the _any_ proxy.
+Note that the _any_ proxy does not necessarily be the one who created the _anon_ in the first place.
+Hence, _anon_ are not really owned by somebody, but they can be controlled.
+Once that relationship between the _anon_ and its _any_ proxy is broken, the _Anon_ will be inaccessible (even if visible on the Polkadot-JS UI).
+Also, _anon_ accounts are non-deterministic, this means that if we lose one _anon_, the next one we create from the same primary account will have a different address.

 _Anon_ accounts cannot sign anything because they do not have private keys.
-Although _Anon_ cannot sign any transaction directly, they can act as proxies (or better, proxy channels) within `proxy.proxy` calls.
+However, although _anon_ do not have private keys and cannot sign any transaction directly, they can act as proxies (or better, proxy channels) within `proxy.proxy` calls.
+For example, it is possible to have _anon_ within a multisig.
+Using proxy calls, it is possible to use the _any_ proxy to call the _anon_, which in turn will do a multisig call.
+More about this later on.

 :::danger

 Once you remove the relationship with _any_ proxy, the Anon will be inaccessible.
-Also, Anon accounts cannot sign for anything.
+Also, _anon_ accounts cannot sign for anything.

 :::

 :::caution Removing anonymous proxies

-The procedure for removing an _Anon_ is different from the one used to remove proxies.
+The procedure for removing an _anon_ is different from the one used to remove proxies.
 Visit the section "Removing an Anonymous Proxy" on [this support article](https://support.polkadot.network/support/solutions/articles/65000182196), or watch [this technical explainer video](https://www.youtube.com/watch?v=T443RcCYP24).

 :::

 ## Why Anonymous Proxy?

-Despite their complexity and associated dangers, _Anon_ accounts have important benefits.
+Despite their complexity and associated dangers, _anon_ accounts have important benefits.
 We discuss these benefits below.

 ### Enhanced Security
-Anon accounts cannot be stolen because they do not have private keys.
-The only accounts that have full access to the _Anon_ are _Any_ proxies.
-Security can be further increased if the _Any_ proxy is a multi-signature account.
+_Anon_ accounts cannot be stolen because they do not have private keys.
+The only accounts that have full access to the _anon_ are _any_ proxies.
+Security can be further increased if the _any_ proxy is a multi-signature account.

 ### Simplified and Secure Account Management at a Corporate Level